raulgergely/salonPrestige/README.md

-# Glamour Beauty Salon
+# Salon Prestige

-**Glamour Beauty Salon** is a modern web application designed to showcase and manage the services offered by our makeup salon.
+**Salon Prestige** is a modern web application designed to showcase and manage the services offered by our makeup salon.
 The platform allows clients to explore available services, view our portfolio, and schedule appointments online.

 ## Table of Contents